 The recent trend of Section 8 decisions has been well thought out and encouraging.
 With the fast and very many changes in both the arbitration and IBC regimes, the interplay of these issues along with questions of what and how much can be considered at the threshold stage by a Court are bound to come up.
 Generally, the trend has been to treat Section 8 applications as peremptory and sacrosanct, leaving it to the arbitral tribunal to decide the bulk of the issues, including (applying Pravin Electricals) the existence of the arbitration agreement.
 This approach is in line with global standards since matters of jurisdiction and arbitrability ought to be left to the Tribunals.
 Other than reducing backlog, this approach has another benefit.
 If a Tribunal decides that an arbitration agreement does not exist upon examination of all evidence, that would be the end of the matter – therefore no prejudice is caused to the party denying the existence of the arbitration agreement.
 Such an inquiry would need consideration of (often complex) factual issues and a Court at a threshold stage is just not the right forum for it.
 Such an approach is therefore fair even to the party that claims the existence of an arbitration agreement.

 That said, under Indian law not all matters can be decided by arbitration – particularly those that are in rem.
 The Supreme Court, in Vidya Drolia, recognised that certain subject matter may be ex facie non-arbitrable, so that the Court may, even at the Section 8 stage, refuse to refer the parties to arbitration, so as to ‘check and protect parties from being forced to arbitrate when the matter is demonstrably ‘non-arbitrable’ and to cut off the deadwood’.
 It is therefore prudent for decisions on default in IBC to be taken before any questions of arbitration as the mechanism of dispute resolution is raised.
 But this then leads to a hybrid approach.
 The minute the Court decides a Section 7 application – it is, in effect, making a decision on arbitrability (and is in line with the Booz Allen approach of deciding this matter at the threshold).
 But this would be contrary to the now amended language of Section 8, which seeks to dilute the effect of the Booz Allen approach of deciding even arbitrability at the threshold.
 Some would argue that the Indus Biotech decision is, in effect, the revival of the Booz Allen ratio on deciding arbitrability at the threshold.
-However, the Vidya Drolia reading of this, to only exclude demonstrably non-arbitrable matters at a prima facie stage would come into play – in fact this reading is already being applied by courts – the Delhi High Court in a decision pronounced on June 4, 2021, applied the Vidya Drolia construction in a case involving a trademark assignment agreement to hold that the dispute between the parties emanated from the assignment agreement and not from the Trademark Act, the latter making it an action in rem and thereby non-arbitrable.
+However, the Vidya Drolia reading of this, to only exclude demonstrably non-arbitrable matters at a prima facie stage would come into play – in fact this reading is already being applied by courts – the Delhi High Court in a decision pronounced on June 4, 2021, applied the Vidya Drolia construction in a case involving a trademark license agreement and concluded from the facts of the case that the dispute between the parties which emanated from the aforesaid license agreement, was in personam and therefore arbitrable.
+The Court found that (relying on an earlier Delhi High Court decision) that if the dispute arose from a private agreement inter se parties, that would be arbitrable – however issues such as registration of trademarks or grant of patents falling within the exclusive sovereign functions of the State would not be arbitrable since they pertain to matters in rem.
 This test of determining demonstrable non-arbitrability is obviously a subjective test and one susceptible to expansion.
 One way or another, Courts walk a tight rope in Section 8 decision making.
 A one size fits all approach is neither sensible nor possible.
 Perhaps, therefore, the current approach of our Courts, on a case by case basis, is a wise one.

 When the 2019 Amendments to the Act are brought into force, Section 11 (6A) which introduced this prima facie test under Section 11 through the 2015 Amendments was to be deleted since the power of appointment is to be delegated to arbitral institutions.
 Section 11 (7) which states that no appeal would lie from the order of the High Court or the Supreme Court and that it would be final under Section 11 (5) and (6).
 Section 11 (7) has also been deleted by way of the 2019 Amendments.
 However, presently, these change has not been notified.